Colors And Emotions – Use Color To Attract & Influence The Right Audience

 Just like red, pink is often associated with love and romance but it is also sweet and innocent.
 Pink is also kind, friendly, light-hearted, and comforting and can bring warmth and calm to our lives.

-But just like other colors, you also get incredibly vibrant shades of pink are bright and energetic!
+But just like other colors, you also get incredibly vibrant shades of pink that are bright and energetic!

 Brown